2026 Malaysia Income Tax Filing Guide for Businesses

 If you’re a small company owner, self-employed worker, HR lead, or finance chief, you must follow the Inland Revenue Board of Malaysia (LHDN) rules.
 A late filing could result in thousands in penalties or even court action.

-That’s why we’ve put together this 2025 Malaysia Income Tax Filing Guide for Companies — to help you understand:
+That’s why we’ve put together this Malaysia Income Tax Filing Guide for Year of Assessment (YA) 2026, filed in 2025:

 • Which tax forms you need to fill out